iivanoo/covid-apps-observer/data/data_au/reports/resources/au.com.vodafone.dreamlabapp___3.2.0.2641/report.md

 <img src="1_star_reviews_wordcloud.png" alt="au.com.vodafone.dreamlabapp 1 reviews"/>
 </p>

 > Revised down to one star.
 App constantly switches to Corona AI (Phase4) rather than the project I wanted to support (Cancer Phase 2).
 Have raised with DreamLab & Vodafone support.
-Additionally, Cancer Phase 2 Project is now getting further from completion every day - now showing 18 days to completion.
-I've lost confidence in what was originally a great idea.<br> :date: __2021-06-26 23:42:52__
+Additionally, Cancer Research (Phase 2) Project is now getting further from completion every day - now showing 18 days to completion.
+I've lost confidence in what was originally a great idea.
+30/06/2021 - Cancer Research (Phase 2) is now showing 35 days until completion.<br> :date: __2021-06-30 06:27:53__

 > 1* for ethics recently.
 EVERY time a new release comes, and a new Covid project is added, my choice to support a cancer project is overridden.
 The time in my phone is changed to what the developers want without even the courtesy of a notification.
 If you do not wish us to have a choice of projects be honest and don't offer it in the first place.
 You do a disservice to the projects you divert us away from and mislead people not carefully watching where their donation is sent.
 Disgraceful.<br> :date: __2021-06-25 00:09:29__